 One of the main drawbacks with working in schools here in Japan is that you’ll be exposed to a multitude of germs and viruses that almost every kid seems intent on spreading on to you.

-Of course one of the first things I got in Japan during my first winter was a terrible bout of influenza which is officially the first time I ever got actual flu as opposed to just a bad cold.
-Luckily though the Public Health Service in Japan is phenomenal.
-Fast, efficient and cheap health care means that you’re never stuck at home lying in the fetal position waiting for the worst to be over.
+Of course, one of the first things I got in Japan during my first winter was a terrible bout of influenza, which is officially the first time I ever got actual flu as opposed to just a bad cold.
+Luckily, though, the Public Health Service in Japan is phenomenal.
+Fast, efficient and cheap health care means that you’re never stuck at home lying in the foetal position waiting for the worst to be over.

 Just this past weekend I started sneezing like I had a pretty bad case of hay fever, but when it got worse the next day I headed through to my local hospital and got sorted out with a prescription for several drugs and got a diagnosis that I had a pretty severe cold.
 If I’d stayed home, I would never have known that and would have had to stay home and feel like death warmed over.

 One of the advantages of having a larger elderly population is that Japan places a lot of money into the health system so that elderly people have easy and cheap access to health care, and that also benefits the rest of us.